huynhvp/vietphihuynh.github.io/_posts/2024-01-01-ray-multiprocessing.md

 Peak memory: 144.62 (MB)
 ```

 **<span style="color:green"><b>Worker processes</b></span>** in Multiprocessing.Pool are stateless, thus, for every `pool.map` call for every batch, the NER models need to be reloaded.
 Meanwhile, Ray's actors are stateful, NER models are loaded only once at actor's construction time (i.e. `__init__`function).
 Future batches are then processed by just calling `tag` function.
-This explains the outperforamce of Ray over Multiprocessing.
+This explains the outperformance of Ray over Multiprocessing.
 Additionally, in term of memory usage, both frameworks observe similary memory peaks, as the task does not involve any large data objects.